kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-06-24-how-internet-works.md

 Instead of:

-> "Send your data across oceans, pay a transit fee, and hope it gets there…"
+> "Send your data across oceans, pay a transit fee, and hope it gets there"

 They say: